notsunohito/orex/README.md

 # Orex
-Orex is something like flux with conversion over configuration.
+Orex is something like flux with convention over configuration.

 - Configureless.
 - Easy to learn.